 For soldering, wires always add some tin on the tip before soldering.
 That will help in heating time, and you won’t burn anything by waiting for the copper to heat.
 With tin on the iron, it will heat much faster.
-The reason for that is because tin on the iron acts as a thermal conductor, which exposes more surface to heat.
+That is because tin on the iron acts as a thermal conductor, which exposes more surfaces to heat.

 Everything Need to be Stable

 Circuit boards or wires need to be stable.
 They should not move while soldering.
 You can do that by using helping hands for holding wires.
-For the circuit board, you can bend leads on the other side of the circuit board hole and make it stable that way.
+You can bend leads on the other side of the circuit board hole for the circuit board and make it stable that way.
 Or, if the leads are not long, then use sticky tape to hold everything in a stable position.

 Clean Iron is the Best